 2. Review your affirmations and goals

 I just discovered this one.
-I used to go through my affirmations and goals before or after I mediated each morning.
+I used to go through my affirmations and goals before or after I meditated each morning.
 It struck me one day that I should do this while I’m doing my daily walk or swim.

 The repetitive rhythm of these exercises makes it an ideal time to review your affirmations and goals.
-If you have affirmations and goals for the fitness and appearance of your body, you might find as I did that your exercise speed and power increases significantly as you review them.
+If you have affirmations and goals for the fitness and appearance of your body, you might find as I did that your exercise speed and power increase significantly as you review them.
 It’s really pretty cool.

 - Every cell in my body is healthy and strong.